 Self-insurance or Surety Bonds are special options for owners of business vehicles.
 Details are available at any DMV office.

 Vehicle owners who are uninsured or have not paid the UMV fee will have their driving and vehicle registration privileges suspended.
 To be reinstated, they must pay a $500 statutory fee, file a Financial Responsibility Insurance Certificate (SR-22) with DMV for three years, and pay a reinstatement fee, if applicable.
+Eligible vehicle owners may enter into a payment plan program to pay the statutory fee over time.

 Verification of Insurance Coverage